city

 Join relevant groups and associations

-There are dozens of legal industry groups and associations on LinkedIn.
+There are dozens of legal industry groups and associations on LinkedIn for lawyers.
 These groups have hundreds — or sometimes thousands — of members.
-What better way to network with your peers than to join a couple of these associations?
+What better way to network with your peers than joining LinkedIn groups and associations?

 Keep in mind that you do not have to join dozens of groups.
 Focus on becoming a member of a few reputable associations and build from there.